 380 State Road (Route 23), Great Barrington

-Boasts 22 trails, two terrain parks, 11 lifts, and an eight-lane snow tubing center.
+Boasts 22 trails, two terrain parks, 11 lifts, and an eight-lane snow tubing center (tubing is for all ages).
 Adventurers ski programs for ages 4-13 and miniRIDERS snowboarding programs for ages 4-13.
 Reservations encouraged.
 Daycare available for ages 6 months to 8 years.

 Alpine Mountain Ski & Ride Center

 Undergoing renovations and will reopen April 2017.
 Features 21 trails of varying difficulty and the only ice skating rink in the Poconos.
 Learn to ski and snowboard lessons for children of all ages.
 Snow tubing for children of all ages with adult accompaniment.
 Children ages 5 and younger receive a free lift ticket with the purchase of one regular full-priced adult lift ticket.

 39 trails, 6 terrain parks, 21 snow tubing lanes, and night skiing.
 Explorer program offers ski lessons for ages 4-12 and snowboarding instruction for ages 5-12.
 (Also offers a Pioneer Program for ages 6-10, which is recommended for kids who have already completed Explorers.)
 Children 5 and younger ski for free with a paying adult.